 Children and adolescents can get the following free vaccinations if they missed one.

-- dTpa, meningococcal ACWY and meningococcal B up to and including 19 years
+- dTpa, meningococcal ACWY and meningococcal B – before they turn 20 years old

 Tips for parents

-- they let their vaccinator know if they’re feeling nervous or unwell.
+- let their nurse or immunisation provider know if they’re feeling nervous or unwell.

 Vaccination information in your language